simonlovgren/open-BF720/README.md

 ]
 ```

 The scale and application are now correctly set up with one registered user.
-Register more users by repeating step 3.
+Register more users by repeating **step 3**.

 # Build application